What are some key planning strategies at year-end for restricted stock, RSUs, and stock options?

 Be sure the stock transfer is completed by December 31 to make it count for the current tax year.
 For electronic transfers from your brokerage account, the donation is recorded on the day it is received by the charity/foundation (not when you approve the transfer).
 With increased year-end activity at brokerage firms, plan year-end stock gifts early and have ongoing communications with your broker to ensure the transfer takes place.

 11. You want to gift company stock to children, elderly parents, or other relatives.
 If you expect your company stock price to appreciate, now may be a good time to consider gifting stock or even setting up a grantor-retained annuity trust.
 Be aware of the annual limit on the value of stock gifts that prevents any reduction in your estate tax exemption and lifetime exemption from gift tax, as explained in another FAQ.
 The amount of the gift tax exemption for 2019 is $15,000 per recipient, or $30,000 per recipient if you split the gift with a spouse.
 For people with low incomes in the 10% and 12% tax brackets (e.g. elderly parents in retirement), the long-term capital gains rate is 0%, so they can sell gifted stock without paying tax on the gain.

 However, this capital gains rate of 0% on low incomes is usually not available to help students.
-If you plan to gift stock to your children for their educational expenses, be aware that the kiddie tax now taxes children's gains at the rate for trusts and estates until the children turn 19, and will apply up to age 24 for full-time students who are funding less than half of their own support.
+If you plan to gift stock to a child for educational expenses, be aware that under the kiddie tax the child's gains are taxed at the parents' marginal tax rate until the child turns 19, and will apply up to age 24 for a full-time student who is funding less than half of their own support.
 (For more in general about using stock grants to fund higher-education expenses, see Life Events: College Funding.)

 For more on year-end moves with stock options, restricted stock, RSUs, and ESPPs, see the articles elsewhere in this section of the website.